How to Conclude an Essay? 3 Easy Steps & 4 Examples

 What to do:

-Begin your conclusion by paraphrasing your thesis statement.
+Begin your conclusion by paraphrasing your essay thesis statement.
 This means expressing the main argument of your essay in a fresh way without repeating it verbatim.
 This restatement should reflect how the body of your essay has supported or proven your argument.

 Example: